Milad-Akarie/injectable/README.md

 ## Pre-Resolving futures

-if you want to pre-await the future and register it's resolved value, annotate your async dependencies with `@preResolve`.
+if you want to pre-await the future and register its resolved value, annotate your async dependencies with `@preResolve`.

 ```dart
 @module